mustafasaifee42/VR-Viz/ReadMe/RectangleChart.md

 style.fill.domain|array|Defines the domain for fill. __Not Required.__ _If not present the domain is calculated from the provide data depending on the style.fill.scaleType_ style.fill.color|array or string|Defines the color for fill. __Not Required if style.fill.scaleType is present, else required.
 Default value: d3.schemeCategory10__ _If style.fill.scaleType is not present the this needs to be a string otherwise an array._ style.fill.startFromZero|boolean|Defines if the domain starts from 0 or not. __Not Required.
 Default value: false__ _Only applicable if style.fill.color is not given and style.fill.scaleType is `linear`._

+_Note: The width of the bar is calculated depending upon the dimensions of the graph and padding in between the bars._

 ### [Example JS of the Visualization](../examples/RectangleChart.js)